measure-infinity/mulan-code/README.md

 Please download the weights of SDXL [here](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) and put it into the folder `sd-models`.
 Currently we use DDIM sampler for the generation instead of the original one.
 Please replace the corresponding config files in the downloaded models with the files in `sdxl_configs`.

 Please uninstall the library `diffusers` if you have one in the current environment.
-The code contains the modified `diffusers`.
+The code contains the modified library `diffusers`.

 To generate an image with a complex prompt, first `cd scripts`, and then run